 3. Healthcare Informatics

-Health (healthcare) informatics is one of the fastest growing career paths.
+Health (healthcare) informatics is one of the fastest-growing career paths.
 Health informatics involves the acquisition, storage, retrieval, and usage of healthcare data or information (of patients) in order to foster effective collaboration among various healthcare providers.
 The domain also plays a critical role in healthcare reform.
 This is a multidisciplinary field with a wide range of career opportunities – strategy, information science & information technology, application development, data science, data mining & analytics, entrepreneurship, and public health.
-Know more about health informatics.

 Relevant Courses for Skill Development & Employment: